lofhm/DH-Job-Archive/_posts/2012-07-03-Ohio-State-Head-Digital-Initiatives.markdown

 ###Application
 Nominations or applications will be accepted until the position is filled.
-Preference will be given to applications received by August 12, 2012.
-Please send letter of interest with a current resume and name, address, phone, and email address of three references to Greg Newman at newman.25@osu.edu .
+Preference will be given to applications received by *August 12, 2012*.
+Please send letter of interest with a current resume and name, address, phone, and email address of three references to Greg Newman at <newman.25@osu.edu> .
 Please include Head, Digital Initiatives Application in the subject field.

 ###Contact
-Greg Newman, Human Resources, 1858 Neil Avenue Mall, Columbus, OH 43210, 614-247-8887 To build a diverse workforce Ohio State encourages applications from individuals with disabilities, minorities, veterans, and women.
+Greg Newman, Human Resources, 1858 Neil Avenue Mall, Columbus, OH 43210, 614-247-8887

+To build a diverse workforce Ohio State encourages applications from individuals with disabilities, minorities, veterans, and women.
 EEO/AA employer.